 How are we better than rivals?

-The third question in crafting the mission is about the advantage that your organization has over its rivals.
+The third question in designing the mission is about the advantage that your organization has over its rivals.
 What edge will the company have that other organizations cannot match?
-The question is embodied in John Pierce II and Fred David’s recommendation that the effective mission “defines the fundamental, unique purpose that sets a business from other firms of its type.”
+As John Pierce II and Fred David’s recommend, the effective mission “defines the fundamental, unique purpose that sets a business from other firms of its type.”

 A Girl Scout council might choose scouting for all girls as an answer, thereby defining inclusiveness as a core theme.
 An agency with the difference of putting the American dream of a home within reach for people with low to moderate incomes decided that being the go-to organization was its advantage.
 No other agency in the community would be able to match its position for one-stop shopping or for the breadth of its knowledge and services.